 More information on early learning and childcare inspection reports is available from The Care Inspectorate.

 How do I find out about School Inspection Reports?

-All school inspection reports can be viewed on Her Majesty’s Inspectorate of Education (HMIE) website.
+All school inspection reports can be viewed on the Education Scotland website.

 If your complaint relates to a specific school, you must contact the Head Teacher of that school in the first instance.
 Contact details of Head Teachers can be viewed in the list of Primary Schools and Secondary Schools.